 Consumer awareness to climate change is on the rise in all business segment, including agriculture.
+Agriculture is a core business for ICL, and the overall revenues from all fertilizer types form the majority of the total ICL revenues in 2019.
 One of the main agricultural-related sources of GHG emission is N2O emitted from fertilizers in the use phase- due to unused nutrient nitrogen evaporating to the air.
 In the last decade, ICL has significantly expanded it's specialty fertilizers business- purchasing production sites and developing new, advanced and more environment-friendly fertilizers.
 One of the main groups of specialty fertilizers in ICL is CRF- controlled release fertilizers.
 These fertilizers have many environmental benefits, as they highly increase the % of nutrient uptake by the plants from those applied in the field/potted plant/turf.
 Among the negative effects minimized- is the N2O emission (one of the GHGs).